jennifer-remus-i8-psRx69lc-unsplash.jpg

 Sheila Murphy is a spiritual director and retreat leader.
 She has a Masters in Pastoral Ministry from Loyola Marymount University in Los Angeles and has served in parish ministry for four decades.
 She has certificates in Spiritual Direction from Boston College and the Spiritual Direction Intensive Internship program of the Sisters of St. Joseph in Brighton, MA, and training in leading the Spiritual Exercises from Boston College.
 Sheila is most interested in accompanying people as they become more aware of the presence of God in their lives and make decisions on how to respond to that love.
 Sheila lives in Brunswick, is married, has two adult children, plays violin and writes poetry.

 Merle Marie Troeger is a spiritual director, retreat leader and Bible study mentor.
 She received the M.A.R. degree from Yale Divinity School and worked as Associate for Spiritual Life at an Episcopal parish in Connecticut before moving to Maine.
 She received her training as a spiritual director from the Sisters of Mercy in their School of Spirituality and Practicum in Spiritual Direction.
 In 2020, she completed the 19th Annotation Intensive Course offered by the Boston College School of Theology and Ministry.
-She is active in the Episcopal Church of St. Mary in Falmouth and the Episcopal Diocese of Maine and serves as spiritual director for a small group in the Ignatian Spiritual Exercises Retreat in Everyday Life.
+She is active in the Episcopal Church of St. Mary in Falmouth and the Episcopal Diocese of Maine.
 Her desire is to accompany and guide individuals, groups and congregations as they reflect on the Holy Spirit’s action in their lives, gain fresh language to express their experiences and discern faithful ways to respond to their discoveries.